-Particularly fine plasterwork was also added at this time, most notably in an arched alcove in the bow fronted room which is filled with a shallow fan and delightful spray of grapevine flanked by a pair of classical vases surmounting pilasters composed with foliage and naïve Corinthian capitals.
+Particularly fine plasterwork was also added at this time, most notably in an arched alcove in the bow fronted-room, which is filled with a shallow fan and a delightful spray of grapevine, flanked by a pair of classical vases surmounting pilasters composed with foliage and naïve Corinthian capitals.

 Burtown is close to the village of Ballytore, one of Ireland’s most prominent Quaker strongholds.
-The former Ballytore boarding school was founded in 1726 by the Yorshire born Quaker Abraham Shackleton, with pupils attending as far away as France, Norway and Jamaica.
+The former Ballytore boarding school was founded in 1726 by the Yorkshire born Quaker Abraham Shackleton, our forembear, with pupils attending as far away as France, Norway and Jamaica.
 Its most famous pupil was Edmund Burke the philosopher and statesman.
 In 1748 an English traveler visited Ballytore and wrote ‘ Our eyes were charmed with the sweetest bottom where, through lofty trees, we beheld a variety of pleasant dwellings.
 Through a road that looked like a fine terrace walk, we turn to this lovely vale, where Nature assisted by Art gave us the utmost contentment.
 It is a colony of Quakers, called by the name of Ballytore.’

 The Shackleton Connection

-James and Jemima’s son, William James Fennell was a keen horseman, a passion that has continued to the present day.
+James and Jemima’s son, William James Fennell was a accomplished horseman, a passion that has continued to the present day.
 He married Isabel Shackleton, who is shown in an old photograph wearing her hunting habit and was a keen gardener.
 She was a cousin of the famous Antarctic explorer, Sir Ernest Shackleton.
 William and Isabel’s son, Jim, an officer in the Royal Artillery, inherited Burtown and lived there until 1963 when his son, William took over at the age of 21.

-Farming, Restoring the Garden and Painting
+Farming, Restoring the Garden & Painting